jonnyburch/jonnyburch.com/_posts/2019-08-24-am-i-a-junior-content-designer.md

 description: On writing becoming my highest leverage skill
 ---

-When people ask me what I do and I don't feel like being sick in my mouth by saying I'm an entrepreneur, I say I'm a designer.
-But design is really a subset of what I do.
+When people ask me what I do I most often say I'm a designer.
+But nowadays 'design' is really a small subset of what I do.
 While it's my 'first study' I find it hard to claim to currently _be_ a designer right now.
+I like to think that lower-case d design (thinking through needs, problems, framing, valuing the experience) still plays a major part in what I do, but I rarely crack open design tools at the moment.

 So what am I?
 Looking through my to-do list, it sheds some light on the matter.
 It seems that I'm mainly a writer.
 In fact when I map all the things I've recently been or am currently writing, it can feel pretty overwhelming.